Medically reviewed by Drugs.com. Last updated on Sep 21, 2023.

 It is important to finish the program completely.
 If you need to use oral nicotine for a longer period of time, talk to your doctor.

-Pregnant women should only use nicotine as directed by a doctor.
+Pregnant women should only use this medicine as directed by a doctor.
 Cigarette smoke can seriously harm your child.
 Try to stop smoking without using medicine.
-Although nicotine is believed to be safer than smoking, the risks to your child from nicotine are not fully known.
+Although this medicine is believed to be safer than smoking, the risks to your child from this medicine are not fully known.

 Nicotine products must be kept out of the reach of children and pets.
 Small amounts of nicotine can cause serious unwanted effects in children, and used gum or lozenges may contain enough nicotine to cause problems.
 If the gum or lozenges are swallowed, contact your doctor or poison control center at once.